shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

 ## Preparation

+We will use a shared Google Doc to complete this assignment(link on Canvas).
+- Divide yourselves into groups of 3-4 students
+- Decide how you will complete this exercise (e.g. Which dataset will you focus on?
+Who will type the questions?
+How are you making sure that everyone gets a chance to provide input?)
+- List the names of each team member (first and last)<br>

 Nowadays, we have access to vast amounts of data, but it can sometimes be difficult to extract useful information from that data.
 Take a look at the example datasets:

 * **Historical weather data**: `assets/chico-weather-2018-2022.csv`